talwat/blog/docs/posts/arch-on-arm.md

 doas pacman -Syu
 ```

-Also, you edit your `.bashrc` and append this:
+Also, you can edit your `.bashrc` and append this:

 ```sh
 alias sudo='doas'